 The graphs below show in green the percentage of investments that were aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments for fossil gas to be considered aligned with the EU Taxonomy include restrictions on emissions and a transition to renewable energy sources or lowcarbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive rules regarding nuclear safety and waste management.
+As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds^{}, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.